-The local union cannot use an existing post office box where it receives mail for regular business; the boxes to be rented are for use only with the election.
-The local union should not rent the two post office boxes at the same post office where the local union has a regular business post office box because the U.S. Postal Service might mix up the local's business mail with the ballots.
+The local union may not use an existing post office box where it receives mail for regular business; the boxes to be rented are for use only with the election.
+It is recommended, but not required, that local unions do not rent the two post office boxes at the same post office where the local union has a regular business post office box because the U.S. Postal Service might mix up the local's business mail with the ballots.

-Question 5B(d) - Provide the post office box address the local union will use to receive voted ballots returned by mail, and to hold the ballots until Election Day.
+Question 5B(d) - Provide the address of the Post Office where the local union will rent a post office box to receive voted ballots returned by mail, and to hold the ballots until Election Day.
+Also please state the distance in miles from the Local Union to the Post Office.

-Question 5B(e) - Provide the post office box address the local union will use to receive ballot packages returned as undeliverable.
+Question 5B(e) - Provide the address of the Post Office where the local union will rent a post office box will use to receive ballot packages returned as undeliverable.
+Also please state the distance in miles between the Local Union and the Post Office.

 5B(a).
 Is the local union requesting a waiver to use a printer or mailer that employs members of the local?
 No 5B(b).
 What is the name and address of the ballot printer?
-Globe Printing 224 n.concord exchange, so.st.paul, mn.55075 What is the mileage from the local union's principal office to the address of the printer?
-10 5B(c).
+The Kelly Companies 1701 Cabin Branch DR. Cheverly, MD 20785 What is the mileage from the local union's principal office to the address of the printer?
+398 5B(c).
 What is the name and address of the ballot mailer?
-Do-Good.biz 1410 Energy park drive, suite 9, st.paul, mn.
-55108 What is the mileage from the local union's principal office to the address of the mailer?
-7 5B(d).
-What is the post office box address the local union will use to receive voted ballots returned by mail, and to hold the ballots until Election Day?
-2811 university ave., s.e., minneapolis., mn.
-55414 5B(e).
-What is the post office box address the local union will use to receive ballot packages returned as undeliverable?
-2811 university ave., s.e., minneapolis., mn.
-55414
+The Kelly Companies 1701 Cabin Branch DR. Cheverly, MD 20785 What is the mileage from the local union's principal office to the address of the mailer?
+398 5B(d).
+Provide the address of the Post Office where the local union will rent a post office box to receive voted ballots returned by mail, and to hold the ballots until Election Day.
+Also please state the distance in miles from the Local Union to the Post Office.